MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 🚗

-Driving Do not drive or do safety-sensitive work until you know how the medication affects you and your provider confirms it's safe.
+Driving Do not drive, operate machinery, or do safety-sensitive work during induction until you know how the medication affects you.
+Do not drive on Day 1 unless your clinician specifically told you it is safe.

 mystreethealth.com